ashdriod/m5stick-bluetooth-data-logger/README.md

    👉 [View TinyML BLE Arduino Code (Gist)](https://gist.github.com/ashdriod/8426586ab28beff912e39af4f044e452)

-   > This firmware runs a trained ML model (e.g., Edge Impulse) on raw IMU data, and sends predictions like "Still" or "Moving" over BLE.
+   > This firmware runs a trained Tiny ML model on raw IMU data, and sends predictions like "Still" or "Moving" over BLE.

 2. **Launch the App** (same one used for data collection).